-Forecasts were examined for 23 cases during April-June 2007 (Figure 2).
-These cases were chosen based on the availability of the ENS4 real-time forecasts and represent a variety of convective precipitation events [e.g., isolated convection (4/19), heavy rainfall associated with a cut-off upper-low (4/22 - 4/25), and many nocturnal MCSs (late May/early June)].
+Forecasts were examined for 23 cases during April- June 2007 (Fig. 2).
+These cases were chosen based on the availability of the ENS4 real-time forecasts and represent a variety of convective precipitation events [e.g., isolated convection (19 April), heavy rainfall associated with a cutoff upper low (22-25 April), and many nocturnal MCSs (late May-early June)].

-3. Data and Methodology
+3. Data and methodology

-This study examines forecasts of 1- 3- and 6-hrly accumulated rainfall.
-Although the 1- and 3-hrly accumulation periods are examined starting at initialization, the 6-hr periods begin with forecast hours 3-9, corresponding to the 00-06 UTC period.
-The Stage IV (Baldwin and Mitchell 1997) multi-sensor rainfall estimates available at 1- and 6-hrly accumulation intervals on a 4-km polar stereographic grid are used to verify rainfall forecasts.
-Both Stage IV rainfall estimates and ENS4 rainfall data are remapped to a 20-km grid covering the central US (Fig. 1), which is just a sub-domain of the ENS20 members, using a neighbor-budget interpolation that conserves total liquid volume in the domain (a procedure typically used at NCEP).
-The ENS4 forecasts were coarsened to allow direct comparisons to ENS20; additional and potentially useful information on finer-scale details in the forecast precipitation fields could be gained using the ENS4 data on its original 4-km grid.
+This study examines forecasts of 1-3- and 6-hourly accumulated rainfall.
+Although the 1- and 3-hourly accumulation periods are examined starting at initialization, the 6-h periods begin with forecast hours 3-9, corresponding to the 0000-0600 UTC period.
+The stage IV (Baldwin and Mitchell 1997) multisensor rainfall estimates available at 1- and 6-hourly accumulation intervals on a 4-km polar stereographic grid are used to verify rainfall forecasts.
+Both stage IV rainfall estimates and ENS4 rainfall data are remapped to a 20-km grid covering the central United States (Fig. 1), which is just a subdomain of the ENS20 members, using a neighborbudget interpolation that conserves the total liquid volume in the domain (a procedure typically used at NCEP).
+The ENS4 forecasts were coarsened to allow direct comparisons to ENS20; additional and potentially useful information on the finer-scale details in the forecast